Form and function.

 3M Plant Addition – Springfield, Missouri

-DeWitt & Associates has partnered with 3M for 10 years.
+DeWitt & Associates has partnered with 3M for over a decade.
 Projects have included: installation of production equipment, repairs to the existing plant facilities and additions for office, kitchen, dining areas and operations space including a large freezer building.

 These projects are all performed in production areas with limited work area and vehicle traffic.
 Due to confidentiality, photos may not be taken in 3M facilities.